NC3-LU/cases_web/_knowhow/bestpractices/PracticalGuideForBusinessTrips.markdown

 > Warning: Some local laws prohibit the use of [encryption]({% link _knowhow/glossary/Cryptography.markdown %}) software or even the importing of encrypted data.
 Check before you leave.

 ### Social networks
 You are advised not to announce a business trip on social networks like Facebook, Twitter or LinkedIn.
-It would also be very ill-advised to post information such as the reason for the trip, your destination, hotel, schedule, any contacts and accompanying persons on these networks.
+It is also very ill-advised to post information such as the reason for the trip, your destination, hotel, schedule, any contacts and accompanying persons on these networks.

-## During your trip
+## During your Trip
 During your trip, you should apply the following rules:

 1. Always **secure data** by avoiding leaving laptops and mobile phones unguarded.
 Anti-theft cables are recommended for laptops, especially when attending trade shows.
 2. Documents that are no longer needed should be **destroyed**, rather than merely thrown away.
-This prevents them from being recovered by others.
+This prevents them from being recovered by unauthorised people.
 3. **Business relationships**: remain alert when sharing information with potential partners and ensure that your contacts can be trusted.
 4. **Mobile phones**: care is needed when sending sensitive information (SMS, emails, photos, documents) by mobile phone, as it can be intercepted.
 The only way to protect them is to use an [encryption]({% link _knowhow/glossary/Cryptography.markdown %}) system like 'pgp' for emails or 'securetext' for SMS.

-You should also ensure:
+You should also ensure the following:

-* **that you do not talk about sensitive matters by mobile phone**;
+* **Do not talk about sensitive matters by mobile phone.**
-  * that you use a VoIP client via [VPN]({% link _knowhow/glossary/VPN.markdown %}), in case you must have a sensitive conversation.
+* Use a VoIP client via [VPN]({% link _knowhow/glossary/VPN.markdown %}) in case you must have a confidential conversation.
-* that you do not leave your mobile phone **unattended**;
+* **Do not leave your mobile phone unattended.**
-* if you must leave your mobile phone unattended, remove the SIM card and memory card and battery and keep them with you.
+* If you must leave your mobile phone unattended, remove the SIM card, memory card, battery, and keep them with you.

 ### Detect manipulations
 During your trip, you should learn how to detect **manipulations**.
-Thieves often simply replace one device with another similar one, so that the theft is not immediately apparent.
+Thieves often simply replace one device with a similar one so that the theft is not immediately apparent.
 It is advisable to place a distinctive mark on all equipment.
 This way any theft will be noticed immediately.

 ### Protect confidentiality
-Hotels and taxis offer no guarantees; confidential conversations should be avoided in these places.
+Hotels and taxis offer no guarantees: confidential conversations should be avoided in these places.
 Equipment or documents containing sensitive data should not be left in hotel safes.
 Likewise, be aware that communication networks in public places, hotels or business centres are likely to be monitored.

 ### How to deal with theft
 If you have to deal with such a situation, immediately list what has been stolen and [file a complaint](/publications/FilingAComplaint.html) with the local police authorities.

 Also, **inform your employer** and your IT department if computer equipment and/or media containing confidential information have been stolen.

-**Contact your insurance company** and declare the theft against you and immediately instruct your bank to cancel your bank cards.
+**Contact your insurance company** and declare the theft against you, and immediately instruct your bank to cancel your bank cards.

 **Inform the embassy** or consulate of your country if your passport has been stolen.

-## After the trip
+## After the Trip
 Did you adhere to all the security instructions before and during the trip?
 Well done.
 On your return, a final check-up is required, along with some precautionary measures:

 * start with an inventory of all your data and removable media;
-* report any security-related matter during your trip involving you or one of your colleagues to your management;
+* report any security-related matters during your trip involving you or one of your colleagues to your management;
-* before logging in to your electronic equipment (computer, USB flash drive, external hard drive, CD/DVD) on your company's internal network, have it checked for any [malware]({% link _knowhow/bestpractices/MaliciousSoftwareBP.markdown %}) by your IT department.
+* before logging into your electronic equipment (computer, USB flash drive, external hard drive, CD/DVD) on your company's internal network, have it checked for any [malware]({% link _knowhow/bestpractices/MaliciousSoftwareBP.markdown %}) by your IT department.
 * [Completely wipe]({% link _knowhow/sos/SOS-WhatBeforeGettingRidOldHardware.markdown %}) your trip computer in preparation for your next trip.
 * Change any passwords used during the trip.